-Here are some frequently asked questions about effective group work.
+Here are some frequently asked questions about effective team work.
 We’ll be adding more as they arise…

-What is the difference between a more effective and a less effective group?
+What is the difference between a more effective and a less effective team?

-An effective group communicates consistently, both online and face to face.
-A more effective group gets the best of the group in terms of skills and knowledge.
+An effective team communicates consistently, both online and face to face.
+A more effective team gets the best of the team in terms of skills and knowledge.
 An effective group acknowledges and makes the best use of the cultural diversity in the group.
 An effective group uses project management, sets agreed milestones for agreed talks and group roles, and manages its time effectively.
 An effective group are honest and open with each other, constructive with criticism but not afraid to challenge and to praise each other.
 An effective group celebrates success.

 What are the best collaboration tools for a group?

-The group should regularly meet face to face as needed.
+The team should regularly meet face to face as needed.
 Get around a table and ensure you can all see each other.
 You may also use collaboration tools offered by your organisation such as Slack, or other bespoke tools provided by them.
-Some groups meet via a Skype group call, other in a Facebook Group.
+Some groups meet via a conference call or video meeting.
 You can also group text.
 The best tools also allow you to co-author documents, such as Google Docs.
 Keep their use simple and use them consistently.
 Agree their purpose from the start and ensure all group members buy into using them and understand how to use them.
 Don’t over-use emailing and texting.
 They are not good places to make collective decisions as they are very linear in design.
-Use the collaboration tools such as online groups.
+Use the collaboration tools such as online teams.

 We have a free rider in our group.
 What should we do?